physicsturtle/physicsturtle_old/_calculus-III/unit1/norm.md

 $$|\textbf{v}| = \sqrt{a^2+b^2},$$

-and we will mostly use single bars $|\textbf{v}|$.
+and we will mostly use single bars $\|\textbf{v}\|$.
 There is actually a distinction between the two notations, but it is beyond the scope of this course.
 Here they will be used interchangably.

 Similarly, this definition can be extended to three dimensions.
-For a vector in three dimensions \\(\textbf{v} = (a,b,c)\\), its norm is
+For a vector in three dimensions $\textbf{v} = (a,b,c)$, its norm is

 $$|\textbf{v}| = \sqrt{a^2+b^2+c^2}.$$